Archive for the 'The Brain' Category

 Given that some of the quantitative targets may not be possible this year, another option is to focus on the qualitative shifts.
 Give students more exposure to informational texts.
 Give them more complex texts than they are reading now.
 Have them read more independently, and give them opportunities to cite evidence from the things they read to support their writing.
 These are all Common Core-aligned shifts, and can be implemented right away, regardless of student reading levels.

 Finally, teachers can make a big difference by differentiating instruction.
 Some students may have higher upper bounds in their ZPD than might be apparent at first.
 And if you’ve agreed with me up until now, follow me the rest of the way.
 It’s important for teachers to challenge their students to the highest extent as is possible for them.
 Students will push back, but being a teacher means to encourage students to do more than they ever thought they could.
 Now is the time to do that.
 Please don’t mistake my nuanced understanding of cognitive development for timidity.
 I’ve taught Shakespeare, in the original language, to low-performing 5th graders.
 But to do that, I had to have some confidence that my learning goals were within their Zone of Proximal Development.
-And when they were, it turns out that it was possible!
+And when they were, it turned out that it was possible!

 As for the end-of-the-year tests, the whole state is in the same bind, so relative success is still very much in reach given the right strategies.
 Students feel growing pains, and so do teachers.
 But that pain just means that we’re working outside of our comfort zone, and are instead in a zone that is more conducive to growth.